How Errol Morris got Steve Bannon to reveal his true self in a new documentary

 In one quietly telling moment, while making a point, Bannon slams his hands on a desk so hard that a framed photo clatters to the ground, an extra audio exclamation point.
 “That’s a good effect,” Bannon says afterward, as if directing the movie himself.
 He can’t resist controlling the narrative at all times.

-In going toe-to-toe with a spin artist obsessed with his own legend, Morris decided to keep things loose in his preparation.
+In going toe-to-toe with a spin maestro obsessed with his own legend, Morris decided to keep things loose in his preparation.

 “I try to read a lot, watch a lot, think a lot, before actually doing an interview,” he says, “but I don’t go in with prepared questions or a set agenda.”